 The Skycab has been rated Langkawi’s top tourist attraction on the island and I can see why, the views from the viewing platform are amazing and certainly worth the 30 minute ride in the SkyCab to the top.
 The Skycab isn’t just about the ride though, there’s plenty to do up there and you could easily spend a whole day wandering.
 There are so many amazing things to do in Langkawi with kids.

-During our stay in Langkawi we were treated to a special activity.
-We spent most of the day at what I suppose you’d call a day resort, Paradise Island 101.
+During our stay in Langkawi we were treated to a special activity, one of the best places to visit in Langkawi!
+We spent most of the day at what I suppose you’d call a day resort, Paradise Island 101 by Naam Adventures.
 This 2.5 acre man-made island just outside Telaga Harbour is owned and run by Naam one of the main tour and activity operators on Langkawi.
-It’s been open for around 18 months but only to private bookings as it’s only 90% complete, they hope to have it open to the public by the end of the year.
+It’s been open for around 18 months but only to private bookings as it’s only 90% complete, they hope to have it…

 Due to flight cancellation issues I ended up with just 18 hours to review these lovely services apartments in the heart of Kuala Lumpur.
-Bukit Bintang has always been my go to place when staying in Kuala Lumpur and the Lanson Place Bukit Ceylon is a short walk from my favourite areas in this city.
+Bukit Bintang hotels are always my go to place when looking for the best place to stay in Kuala Lumpur and the Lanson Place Bukit Ceylon is a short walk from my favourite areas in this city.

-The Batu Caves are a popular tourist attraction for those visiting Kuala Lumpur.
+A Batu Caves tour is a popular tourist attraction for those visiting Kuala Lumpur.
 It’s a Hindu temple located on the outskirts of KL in Selangor.
 The Batu Caves are a series of caves and temples naturally entrenched in a limestone hill, the entrance to the main cave is 100 metres above the ground.
-There are 272 concrete steps which were originally built out of timber in 1920.
+Batu Caves steps are nearly as famous as the temples itself, 272 concrete steps which were originally built out of timber in 1920.
 Before that it was every man for himself with a number…